 Geneva on the Lake

 The manicured landscape of this elegant 1910 Italianate villa features formal hedged gardens, marble statues, and a pool overlooking Seneca Lake.
-Resort guests, whether dining or spending the night, are free to roam the grounds and even visit the boathouse by walking down the steps north of the pool and crossing the train tracks.
+Whether dining or spending the night, guests are free to roam the grounds and even visit the boathouse by walking down the steps north of the pool and crossing the train tracks.
 1001 Lochland Road, Geneva, Ontario County

 Linwood Gardens